saikumar-pujari/saikumar-pujari/README.md

   - Proficient in SQL (SQLSERVER, SQLite)
   - Skilled in schema design, indexing, normalization
   - Currently diving into SQL (SQLSERVER)

-### 🌐Currently Building & Learning

-- 🏗️ Backend mini-projects using Django CBVs
-- 📚 Deep-diving into OS, DBMS, and CN for academic + real-world application
-- 🧩 Exploring how AI meets backend logic in system design

 ### 🛠️ Tools & Technologies